suryanshs09/Minesweeper/README.md

 **_If you Press 2:_**

 the flag location option will get selected and the game will ask us to enter the row and column number of the cell we want to flag.
 We can only flag a location which was not opened or flagged previously and the entered row and column number is valid.
-After you flag a location it's character will change from hidden to flag characterno matter what is the valus of the location.
+After you flag a location it's character will change from hidden to flag character no matter what is the valus of the location.
 > _Each time you flag a location the flag count will be incremented but be aware don't flag a location unnecessarily.
 The flag count is limited to number of mines and you cannot flag more than the number of mines present in the board._

 **_If you Press 3:_**